 Look into the land register

-Before singing the contract a land buyer must check a land register (Grundbuch) for any additional information that wasn’t shared.
+Before signing the contract a land buyer must check a land register (Grundbuch) for any additional information that wasn’t shared.

 There you can see the owner of the plot, but also if the land has any mortgage or claims of third parties, and which rights are registered.
 Such rights can significantly restrict building intentions.

 Most importantly before buying land you want to know if it’s allowed for building and which construction types are permitted.
 These rules are called local development regulations.
 For instance, in some areas, only agricultural and forestry developments are authorized.

 There is no use of the land in Germany if you can’t build on it, or at least not according to your own plans.
 Therefore, a plot must have a development plan.

 Examine local planning permissions